 Wild Hive (Ruche Sauvage)

-A summary compiled by David Heaf of material available in more detail on Claude Bralet's web site at http://www.la-ruche-sauvage.com .
+A summary compiled by David Heaf of material that used to be available in more detail on Claude Bralet's former web site at http://www.la-ruche-sauvage.com .

 The hive described on this page was developed by Claude Bralet, of the Dordogne in France, after studying many traditional and historic hive types including the hive of Abbé Émile Warré.
 Regarding hive shape, Warré wrote in his book Beekeeping for All:

 Abbé Voirnot gave his hive a square shape, because this shape was closer to the shape of a cylinder, a shape in which the distribution of heat occurs more evenly, but whose construction is too

 And yet eight frames ... gave a square shape.
 And the square is the shape that best approaches that of a cylinder, an ideal shape because it favours the distribution of the heat in the inside of the hive.
 But the

 cylinder is a shape that is hardly practicable." (p.40)

 Furthermore, a width of 300 mm allows a square brood chamber to be set up.
 And the square shape, after that of the cylinder, contributes well to distributing the warmth in the hive. (p.
 50)